Best Buddy Films List

 two together, and the screen ignites.
 The comedy works because of the way they feed off each other so well.

-powerful movies ever made.
-It's also one of the saddest, proving a made-for-TV picture with a simple moving story is
+most powerful movies ever made.
+It's also one of the saddest, proving that a made-for-TV picture with a simple

 The best baseball picture made, Major League wins points when it comes to the cast, characters, comedy,